bluelibs/runner/README.md

 });
 ```

 If you want to call dispose, you have to do it through the global resource called `store`, as everything is encapsulated.
+So you have to reach the "insides" of the system to begin disposal.

 ```ts
 import { task, run, resource, globals } from "@bluelibs/runner";